Antarctic sea ice: Recent trends and climate change

 Sea ice extent in Antarctica varies a lot year by year.
 This makes it difficult determine a trend, and record highs and record lows have been observed between 2013 and 2023.
 The general trend since November 1978, the start of the satellite measurements, has been roughly flat, with two distinct change points.
 From November 1978 to August 2007, the mean sea ice extent anomaly was close to zero.
 This was followed by a period of positive anomalies from September 2007 to August 2016, and a subsequent shift to predominantly negative anomalies that continues to the present.
 Statistical analyses show that the Antarctic sea ice system has undergone a structural change that is indicative of a regime shift in the system's behaviour.
 The decline in Antarctic sea ice since 2016 has been accompanied by increased upper ocean heat content, suggesting an oceanic influence on the observed loss.
 This reduction in sea ice appears to be primarily driven by thermodynamic processes, rather than by mechanical advection.
+One such possible contributing factor is a persistent zonal wave number 3 pattern that was present from early winter through spring, since it indicates enhanced meridional flow.

 Reporting reducing Antarctic sea ice extent in mid 2023, researchers concluded that a "regime shift" may be taking place "in which previously important relationships no longer dominate sea ice variability".

 The extent (area) of Antarctic sea ice reached a new low in 2023.
 Chart shows how little sea ice remains in the Antarctic summer, which at one point in February 2023 was only about 60% of its 1981-2010 average.

 Antarctic sea ice cover shrinks to its minimum extent each year in February or March; the ice cover then grows until reaching its maximum extent in September or October.

 An animation of the Antarctic sea ice growing from its seasonal minimum to seasonal maximum extent during southern hemisphere autumn and winter (between March 21 and September 19, 2014; note labels on animation).
 Spring melting in not shown.

 The IPCC AR5 report concluded that "it is very likely" that annual mean Antarctic sea ice extent increased 1.2 to 1.8% per decade, which is 0.13 to 0.20 million km^{2} per decade, during the period 1979 to 2012.
 IPCC AR5 also concluded that the lack of data precludes determining the trend in total volume or mass of the sea ice.
 The increase in sea ice area probably has a number of causes.
 These are tied to changes in the southern hemispheric westerly winds, which are a combination of natural variability and forced change from greenhouse gases and the ozone hole.
 The winds drive sea ice drift, and modelling research suggests that the observed sea ice expansion was driven by changes in the sea ice drift velocity.